 Congratulations to these GLBT Authors, who have written to announce the publication of their books.
 Guidelines: If a GLBT author writes directly, with a one-sentence summary of your latest book and a link to your Website or Web page, I'll be happy to include your work.
 Disclaimer: Inclusion on this list does not imply endorsement; this is a service to help promote new GLBT writing in its diversity.
 Happily, this list has grown so large since its debut in 2006 that only new entries appear here, while the complete New GLBT Authors list has its own page.

-- LATEST & CONGRATULATIONS!
+- NEW & CONGRATULATIONS!
 Austin Alexis's Privacy Issues has won the 20th Annual Naomi Long Madgett Poetry Award for a first full-length book of poems.

 - NEW!
 William Conescu's Kara Was Here (from the author: "it tells the story of a failed actress whose sudden and mysterious death at thirty-four unhinges the lives of her closest friends" — previously highlighted here, his debut novel Being Written ("the story of a man who knows he's a minor character in a book and the lengths to which he'll go to win a bigger part").